The Basics Of Tissue Expansion

 Learn More About Tissue Expansion and Reconstructive Surgery.
 Contact Sasson Plastic Surgery.

 To learn more about tissue expansion, breast implant revision, Mohs surgery and our other services, contact Sasson Plastic Surgery to schedule a personal consultation.
-You can contact our office in Manhattan at (212) 249-0066 or our office in Great Neck, New York, at (516) 487-5017.
+You can contact our office in Great Neck, New York, at (516) 487-5017.

 Posted in: Tissue Expansion